Legal

 - IP-based website restrictions are stored as keyed cryptographic hashes where practical, so admin panels do not display raw IP addresses.

-No online system can be guaranteed absolutely secure, but .SREC. uses technical and organizational controls intended to protect confidentiality, integrity, and availability.
+No online system can be guaranteed absolutely secure, but Srev's Crew uses technical and organizational controls intended to protect confidentiality, integrity, and availability.

 6. Sharing and Recipients

-- Authorized .SREC. staff may access data only where their .SREC.
+- Authorized Srev's Crew staff may access data only where their .SREC.
 ID permissions and case department allow it.

-- Discord is used for optional public login, account linking, Discord-side moderation actions, member DMs, and internal staff notifications.
+- Discord may be used for optional public login, optional account linking, Discord-side moderation actions, member DMs, custom battle moderation notifications, and internal staff notifications where the feature or user choice requires it.

 - Google and Apple may be used for optional public login and .SREC.
 ID creation or attachment where enabled or configured.
 Data is exchanged with the selected provider only as needed for provider login and according to that provider's own terms and privacy practices.

-- Roblox, Steam, War Thunder, and other supported platforms may be used for account linking, ownership verification, public profile display, event access, peacekeeper checks, moderation context, or abuse prevention where enabled.
+- Roblox, Steam, War Thunder, and other supported platforms may be used for account linking, ownership verification, public profile display, feature eligibility, moderation context, or abuse prevention where enabled.
 Data is exchanged or checked only as needed for the relevant feature and according to the provider's own terms and privacy practices.

 - Email or SMTP providers may process email addresses and email content needed for verification, password reset, 2FA, and opted-in newsletter messages.